SOUTH TYNESIDE SPECIFIC LINK

 - ensure that social work supervision is not treated as an isolated activity by incorporating it into the organisation’s social work accountability framework (Standard 1);

 - promote continuous learning and knowledge sharing through which social workers are encouraged to draw out learning points by reflecting on their own practice in the light of experiences of peers;

-- ensure that the Professional Capabilities Framework, at an appropriate level, is used as the basis for evaluating capability and identifying development needs;
+- ensure that the Professional Capabilities Framework and the Knowledge and Skills Statement, at an appropriate level, are used as the basis for evaluating capability and identifying development needs;

-- ensure that supervision supports students and qualified social workers to meet the HCPC Standards;
+- ensure that supervision supports students and qualified social workers to meet the Social Work England Standards;

-- encourage social workers to plan, reflect on and record learning activity, using recording tools such as an e portfolio;
+- encourage social workers to plan, reflect on and record Continuing Professional Development (CPD) activity, including logging it online with Social Work England;

 - provide regular supervision training for social work supervisors;